-Actuarial Cost Method: GASB 75 Discount Rate Beginning of Year: GASB 75 Discount Rate End of Year: Wage Inflation: Retirement Age: Entry Age Normal 4.05% per year 3.77% per year 3.00% per year Experience-based table of rates that are specific to the type of eligibility condition.
+Actuarial Cost Method: GASB 75 Discount Rate Beginning of Year: GASB 75 Discount Rate End of Year: Wage Inflation: Retirement Age: Entry Age Normal 3.77% per year 4.08% per year 3.00% per year Experience-based table of rates that are specific to the type of eligibility condition.
 Post-retirement Mortality: The mortality rates are from the PUB-2010 Amount- weighted Below-median Income Healthy Retiree Mortality Table with two-dimensional, fully generational improvements using the MP-2020 Mortality Improvement Scale.
-Health Care Trend Rates: Pre-Medicare trend rate of (0.80)%, and Post-Medicare trend rate of 2.13% for plan year beginning on January 1, 2023.
-Trend rates for plan years beginning on and after January 1, 2024, based on 7.50% for Pre-Medicare and 8.00% for Post-Medicare per year graded down in 0.25% increments to an ultimate trend rate of 4.25% per year.
+Health Care Trend Rates: Pre-Medicare trend rate of 14.24%, and Post-Medicare trend rate of 5.62% for plan year beginning on January 1, 2025.
+Trend rates for plan years beginning on and after January 1, 2026, based on 7.50% for Pre-Medicare and 8.00% for Post-Medicare per year graded down in 0.25% increments to an ultimate trend rate of 4.25% per year.
 Aging Factors: Based on the 2013 SOA Study "Health Care Costs - From Birth to Death."

-Discount Rate - Since the OPEB Plan does not have formal assets, the discount rate is equal to the municipal bond rate of 4.05% as of December 30, 2022, and 3.77% as of December 31, 2023, which is based on the daily rate closest to but not later than the measurement date of the Fidelity "20-Year Municipal GO AA Index".
+Discount Rate - Since the OPEB Plan does not have formal assets, the discount rate is equal to the municipal bond rate of 3.77% as of December 30, 2023 which is based on the daily rate closed to but not later than the measurement date of Fidelity "20-Year Municipal GO AA Index" and 4.08% as of December 31, 2024, which is based the Bond Buyer's "20-Bond GO Index".